rachael-meinders/superstore/exploration/README_exploration.md

-# README

-## Data Exploration
+# SuperStore Data Exploration
+This dataset contained 51,290 line items within 25728 unique orders.
+There were 22 columns containing Sales data relating to location,
+revenue, product info and buyer info.
+The three main categories of
+product in this dataset are Furniture, Office supplies, and Technology.
+A supplemental dataset containing a list of the products returned was
+also included.

+## Overview
 Superstore sales data exploration lead to both key insights and
 areas of concern that needed to be addressed before proceeding.
 Some of the info collected is shown below.
 We will then investigate
 the potentially problematic areas.

 ## Initial Observations While Filtering by...
 Country
   - Sales leaders were US, Australia, France, China, Germany
   - A Majority of countries with lowest sales were in Africa
   - Top 5 countries for gross $ in returns  were identical to
     the top 5 in Sales

 Order Priority
-  - As Order priority became higher, shipping cost inccreased with the exception of going from low to medium priority
+  - As Order priority became higher, shipping cost inccreased with
+    the exception of going from low to medium priority
   - 88% of items fell in to either Medium or High categories
-  - Items in the Critical Priority had a 22% higher profit margin than the other 3 classes, on average
+  - Items in the Critical Priority had a 22% higher profit margin
+    than the other 3 classes, on average

 Category & Subcategory
   - Wide variation in shipping cost by Subcategory $3.39 for Labels
     and $92.76 for Tables
-  - Paper and Labels were the most profitable, with margins of 19.4% and 11.9% respectively
+  - Paper and Labels were the most profitable, with margins of
+    19.4% and 11.9% respectively
   - Tables were ~20% less profitable than any other Subcategory

 ## Concerns
-Becoming more familiar with the data revealed two obstacles that need to be addressed before moving forward with our analysis:
+Becoming more familiar with the data revealed two obstacles that
+need to be addressed before moving forward with our analysis:

 ***1. Low-Volume countries will skew the data and lessen our ability
      to forecast sales***